 Create training videos with EdApp

-EdApp’s rapid authoring tool makes it easy to include video learning in your training.
-You’ll just need to create a course and then a lesson first to access the authoring tool and the content library.
-There are several options, including uploading your video to the EdApp platform, showing a video hosted on Vimeo, or playing a video hosted on YouTube.
-You can also host multiple videos on EdApp’s Video Collection template, which is useful for comparing different processes or sequences of events which allows learners to experience the videos in a non-linear order.
+EdApp Learning Management System’s rapid authoring tool makes it easy to include video learning in your instructional design.
+You’ll just need to create a self-paced elearning course and then a lesson first to access the authoring tool and the content library.
+There are several options, including uploading your videos like tutorials or demonstrations to the EdApp platform, showing a video hosted on Vimeo, or playing a video hosted on YouTube.
+You can also host multiple videos on EdApp’s Video Collection template, which is useful for comparing different processes or sequences of events and allows learners to experience the videos in a non-linear order.
+This makes course development with video much easier and more convenient.

 If videos are optional (uploaded videos only, not hosted ones), you can give your trainees the option to watch or not.
 Otherwise, videos can be played automatically in a variety of ways.